Dood345/SchedulerVisualization/README.md

     - Check the **Simulation Log** or **Resource Status** tabs at the bottom for more details.

 5.  **Load Demos:**
-    - Click the orange **Load Demo** button to try pre-configured scenarios like "Priority Inversion" or "Deadlock".
+    - Click the orange **Load Demo** button to try pre-configured scenarios like "Priority Inversion", "Deadlock", or "Instant Deadlock (Overload)".

 ## Author